Patients set to undergo a course of radiotherapy are receiving on-the-spot education thanks to the work of a local cancer charity.

 PEARL gives patients a virtual tour of a treatment room and the equipment used within it before their treatment begins.
 The software also allows patients to see how the radiotherapy is planned to target their cancer and minimise side effects.

-Becky Joyce, Therapy Radiographer for Hull and East Yorkshire Hospitals NHS Trust says:
+Becky Joyce, Therapy Radiographer for Hull University Teaching Hospitals NHS Trust says:

 “Many patients can be worried or unsure what to expect when they’re told they need radiotherapy.